 Using yoga for menstrual cramps is an effective pain-relief strategy.

-Additionally, the emotional symptoms of PMS and menstruation can also be reduced by yoga, so yoga can do more than treat period pain.
+Additionally, the emotional symptoms of PMS and menstruation can also be reduced by yoga, so it can do more than treat period pain.

 Here are a few specific yoga poses for menstrual cramps.
 We encourage you to give these a try!